- What is the Massachusetts State Lottery's Federal ID number?

 Lucky for Life, Mega Millions and Powerball season tickets cannot be purchased via phone or by mail from out of state.
 Top

-Mega Millions and Megabucks Doubler are $1 tickets and are drawn two times a week.
-The following are the prices of season tickets for these games.
+Megabucks Doubler tickets are $1 and are drawn two times a week.
+The following are the prices of season tickets for this game.

 13 Week Season Ticket = $25 (26 drawings)